 According to the CDC's Healthy Housing Assessment Manual, the most important way to prevent mold growth is to control moisture.
 The CDC recommends indoor humidity to be between 40 percent and 60 percent.
-Fix all leaks, check all ventilation, use exhaust fans, limit the amount of indoor plants, and use dehumidifiers to keep moisture out of your house.
+Fix all leaks, check all ventilation, use exhaust fans, limit the amount of indoor plants and use dehumidifiers to keep moisture out of your house.
 Nonporous materials can be cleaned with solutions of one cup of bleach in one gallon of water.
-However, carpets, fabrics and books exposed to mold might have to be removed.
+However, carpets, fabrics and books exposed to mold will likely have to be removed.
 If you have persistent symptoms, visit a health care provider.

 - Toxic Black Mold Information Center: Mold Health Effects